klemenStanic/WIER2021/pa2/report/report.md

 ## 2. Implementation
 ### I. Two additional web pages
 Part of our assignment was to select two similar web pages from a single website.
-We decided on *altsore.si* website as our selected source.
+We decided on *altstore.si* website as our selected source.
 We then used these two additional pages alongside the provided pages for testing three different approaches of data extraction.
 A data record and the data items within are presented in following image.

 <img src="AltStore_Data_record.png" alt="altstore" width="200"/>